-Sorted is one of a kind online tax tool created to serve the tax needs of freelancers living in Germany.
-It is developed by Zeitgold, a leading fintech firm that provides digital bookkeeping platform for small businesses.
+Sorted is an online tax tool created to serve the tax needs of freelancers living in Germany.
+It is developed by Zeitgold GmbH, a leading fintech firm that provides digital bookkeeping platform for small businesses.
 So they know their stuff. 😉

 Sorted is available in simple German and English.

 This tool single-handedly takes care of ALL stages of being a freelancer: